 I import a range of horse collars, including adjustable and standard collars, and black hames from the Amish in the United States.
 All the collars we import are gamma irradiated on entry to Australia as the collars are filled with long length rye straw in the rim.
 The collars are made to Australian conditions with extra wear pads for the chains and to suit heavy horses.

-I am actively involved with the Heritage Draught Horse Club, where I take my horses to different events around Victoria and NSW with a variety of equipment to demonstrate my Clydesdale horses: Blue, Emma, Bruce and Phillip.
+I am actively involved with the Heritage Draught Horse Club, where I take my horses to different events around Victoria and NSW with a variety of equipment to demonstrate my Clydesdale horses: Bruce and Pete.
 I have been lucky enough to be mentored by heavy horse people who have passed on information to me.
 I run training sessions at different education days and events to pass on this information.